The Precious Base Metal

 Source: JP Morgan

-Annual copper demand is projected to reach 36.6 million metric tonnes by 2031, up from around 25 million tonnes in 2022.
-At current production rates, copper supply is expected to peak in 2028 and a global deficit of over 10 million tonnes of copper is anticipated by 2035.
+Annual copper demand is projected to reach nearly 34 million metric tonnes in the next decade.
+At current production rates, copper supply is expected to peak in 2028 and a global deficit of almost 10 million tonnes of copper is anticipated by 2035.

 Declining Discoveries